yhyakuna/katacoda-scenarios/vault-policies/finish.md

-In this course, you learned the basic steps to create a
+In this scenario, you learned the basic steps to create a